 - Ice cream

-One way to keep track of your fluid intake is to fill a 2-quart pitcher to the top with water and place it in an accessible place in the kitchen.
-Every time you drink or eat something that is considered a fluid, remove the same amount of water from the pitcher/bottle.
-When the pitcher/bottle is empty, you have had your limit of fluids for the day.
+One way to keep tabs on how much fluid you have is to fill a 2-quart pitcher to the top with water every day and put it in an easy-to-reach place in your kitchen.
+Every time you drink or eat something that's considered a fluid, remove the same amount of water from the pitcher.
+When it's empty, you've hit your limit for the day.

 - Nibble on frozen grapes or strawberries.

-- Suck on ice chips (not cubes), a sucker, or washcloth soaked in ice-cold water.
+- Suck on ice chips (not cubes), a sucker, or a washcloth soaked in ice-cold water.

 - Cover your lips with petroleum jelly, flavored lip balm, or lip moisturizer.

 - Suck on hard candy or chew sugarless gum.

 Your doctor may also ask you to record how much you pee.